espocrm/documentation/administration/entity-manager.md

 * Many-to-One: the same as One-to-Many but vice versa;
 * Many-to-Many: relationship panels on both sides.

-Parameter 'Link Multiple Field' implied that field of `linkMultiple` type will be created along with relationship.
+Parameter 'Link Multiple Field' implies that the field of `linkMultiple` type will be created along with relationship.
 You can put such a field on the layout.
 It's convenient for quick picking of related records.
-It's not good option if your relationiosh supposes to have a lot of linked records that can slow down loading of detail view screen.
+It's not good option if your relationiosh supposes to have a lot of linked records, that can slow down loading of detail view screen.